liz-gunther/VideoUniverseApp/README.md

    - I had big plans for my front end, and found a tutorial that I thought would be perfect for helping me build the web pages of my dreams.
 It turned out to be far more advanced than I was prepared for, and ended up building a lot of custom CSS classes that (I thought) would make designing multiple pages a lot smoother.
 However, once I got around to learning about and using Bootstrap elements, I found that a lot of my custom classes clashed with the ones needed for Bootstrap.
    - To fix this, I ended up renaming some of my custom classes.
 It took a bit of refactoring, but I made short work of that with good ol' search and find.
 2. Thymeleaf
     - I don't think I'm alone in my struggles with Thymeleaf.
 There wasn't a ton of course material that covered it, so I was left to my own devices to figure out a lot of the annotations and how they worked.
+My biggest challenge was for this was creating a drop-down menu on my movie template page that is populated with a list of the wishlists created by the current user.
     - I overcame this particular challenge by trial and error -- doing things wrong (a lot of times) and figuring out how each element interacted with others.
+My solution for the drop-down problem was creating my FormObject class, which saves the wishlist selected as the one to which the movie is added.
 3. Complex Entity Models
    - One final (and memorable) challenge I encountered was puzzling out my entity models.
 It was difficult to know how to connect the data in a way that was efficient and easily accessible.
+Specifically, I had a hard time wrapping my head around what the relationship between my Movie class and my Wishlist class needed to be in order to
    - My solution to this was to seek help -- and LOTS of it.
 While reading Baeldung and StackOverflow solutions certainly helped, I found that I learned most effectively when I was able to interact with my fellow learners to hash things out.
 Which segues nicely to my next point...

 ## Lessons Learned